clojure-emacs/clojure-mode/README.md

 [Clojure for the Brave and the True](http://www.braveclojure.com/basic-emacs/).
 Keep in mind, however, that they might be out-of-date.

+**This documentation tracks the `master` branch of `clojure-mode`.
+Some of the features and settings discussed here might not be available in older releases (including the current stable release).
+Please, consult the relevant git tag (e.g. 5.1.0) if you need documentation for a specific `clojure-mode` release.**

 ## Installation

 Available on the major `package.el` community maintained repos -